ruggeri/tech-notes/programming-languages/rust.md

 You can mark functions and modules et cetera as `pub`.
 Then others can use them.

+Common to write your code as a library, then use `extern crate` to load the library for your short binary code.

+You use `use` to bring names into scope.
+To access sibbling modules you typically use `super` rather than starting from the top again.

 ## Vec/String/HashMap

 You can say `let v: Vec<i32> = Vec::new()`, or just `let v = vec![1, 2,